 Why we picked the Lenovo ThinkCentre M715 Tiny:

 The ThinkCentre M715 Tiny is a compact desktop that will give the Mac Mini a run for its money.
 This 1-liter volume desktop can be placed on or beside a desk, mounted below a desk in a cubicle, or for the space-constrained office, attached behind a Tiny-in-One Monitor allowing the setup to function like a modular all-in-one PC for an even more elegant setup.
-Starting at $590, the M715 delivers plenty of performance for everyday computing tasks, and optional upgrades, like a dust shield, helps it survive harsher conditions for harsher business environments, like warehouse spaces, manufacturing centers, or automotive garages.
+Starting at $590, the M715 delivers plenty of performance for everyday computing tasks, and optional upgrades, like a dust shield, help it survive harsher business environments, like warehouse spaces, manufacturing centers, or automotive garages.

 Discrete graphics aren’t an option here, as it’s just too small a system, but there are plenty of other options in this list for affordable workstations with an add-in graphics card.

 This desktop competes well against Intel’s compact NUC desktops, and users with more demand GPU needs will want to take a look at Intel’s Hades Canyon NUC, a system that comes with discrete graphics support.
 However, if you go with Intel’s solutions, you’ll miss out on Lenovo’s clever Tiny-in-One design.
 Like other Think products, the warranty can be upgraded to provide longer coverage.